ktorio/ktor-documentation/topics/digest-client.md

    ```
    {style="block"}

-3. Usually a client displays a login dialog where a user can enter credentials.
+3. Usually, a client displays a login dialog where a user can enter credentials.
 Then, a client makes a request with the following `Authorization` header:

    ```
    Authorization: Digest username="jetbrains",